I. Ordinary Damages Lawsuit

 Lisa, S.A. answered in the negative, raised five peremptory exceptions, and counterclaimed for abuse of right, arguing that the simultaneous filing of 22 summary exclusion proceedings and 21 damages suits by the Avícola Villalobos Group was a strategy to avoid paying dividends.

-The court applied Article 1648 of the Civil Code and examined the documentary evidence, concluding that the acts attributed to Lisa, S.A. were carried out by Xela Enterprises, LTD and Boucheron Universal Corp., not by Lisa in its own name.
+On May 31, 2022, the First Civil Court issued its <doc id="gua-01045-2012-00210-2022-05-31-a" />, applying Article 1648 of the Civil Code and examining the documentary evidence, concluding that the acts attributed to Lisa, S.A. were carried out by Xela Enterprises, LTD and Boucheron Universal Corp., not by Lisa in its own name.
 The court sustained the exception of inadmissibility for acts committed by third parties and dismissed the claim.
 The remaining four peremptory exceptions were denied.
 Lisa's counterclaim was also dismissed for lack of reliable proof of damages.
 No costs were imposed.

 The dismissal establishes that Lisa's legal actions did not give rise to extracontractual civil liability, and that the plaintiff failed to satisfy the burden of proof under Article 1648 (proving the damage suffered).